Including a Full Bathroom

 A downstairs bathroom is convenient for parties and for days when you’re enjoying your backyard.
 Another good reason to add one is to increase your property value.

-Adding a bathroom is an excellent investment in your basement, but there are some things you should know before you start.
+Adding a full bathroom is an excellent investment in your basement, but there are some things you should know before you start.

 Codes and Permits